 Information for Well Established in Sweden

-There are 100 people waiting to receive a well established friend.
-The queue is especially long for newly arrived men and unaccompanied boys.
-We are, therefore, encouraging well established men to apply for the project in order to shorten the queue.
-A lot of women wishes to meet other women which makes the queue long.
-We are, in firsthand, always trying to match unaccompanied boys or men.
+There are 100 people waiting to receive a well-established friend.
+The queue is especially long for newly arrived men, both adults and unaccompanied minors.
+We therefore encourage well-established men to apply for the project in order to shorten the queue.
+A lot of women want to meet other women, which makes the queue long.
+Our first priority is to try to match men, both unaccompanied minors and adults.

-A lot of unaccompanied migrants wishes to make a well established contact.
-They don’t have any family and a friend can be something incredibly important.
-We match unaccompanied migrants with well established in the same age, older, families or singles.
-Vi always ask the unaccompanied migrant if the match suggestion is okay and age differences are rarely an issue.
+A lot of unaccompanied migrants would like to have contact with someone who is well-established.
+They don’t have any family, so a friend can be incredibly important to them.
+We therefore match unaccompanied migrants with well-established people of the same age, older, in families or single.
+We always ask the unaccompanied migrant if the suggested match is okay.
+Age differences are rarely an issue.

-“Vi Ses” also suggests that that if you would like to make an extra effort for unaccompanied migrants or other children who needs help and support, you can receive information at “Frivilligcentrum”.
-Perhaps you would like to be a contact person or a family home?
+If you would like to make an extra effort for unaccompanied migrants or other children who need help and support, you can receive information at “Frivilligcentrum’.
+Perhaps you would like to offer your services as a contact person, trustee/legal guardian, or foster home?

 Personal Data Management – GDPR

-When a participant applies for “Vi Ses”, the person hand in personal data such as name, phone number, address and sometimes personal notes that are needed in the matching process.
-This information is kept safe by “Vi Ses” and are not being handed out to anyone else except the agencies that require it by law.
-“Vi Ses” can suggest projects and organisations that work according to the same objectives and goals as “Vi Ses” in order to help the participants in learning Swedish and finding new acquaintances.
-No personal data is handed over to these projects/organisations without the participants approval.
-An example of a project that “Vi Ses” collaborates with is Family by Family that is run by Linköping municipality and where newly arrived families can receive help form a mentor that speaks their mother tongue.
+When a participant applies for “Vi Ses’, the person submits personal data such as their name, phone number, address and sometimes personal notes that are needed in the matching process.
+This information is kept private by “Vi Ses’ and is not handed over to anyone else except the authorities that require it by law.
+“Vi Ses’ may notify participants about projects and organisations that have the same objectives as “Vi Ses’ in order to help the participants learn Swedish and find new acquaintances.
+No personal data is handed over to these projects/organisations without the participants’ approval.
+An example of a project that “Vi Ses’ collaborates with is Family by Family, which is run by the municipality of Linköping and where newly arrived families can receive help from a mentor that speaks their mother tongue.

-All data about a participant is gathered and a participant can contact the project leader whenever in order to change or delete any data.
-Data about a participant is being deleted maximum one year after receiving a language friend in connection to the follow-up with the project leader.
-The personal data is needed in order to make good matches.
-If you have any questions, you can call the project leader at 076 338 78 83.
+All data about a participant is kept in one place, and a participant can contact the project manager at any time in order to change or delete data.
+Data about a participant is deleted no later than one year after receiving a language friend, in connection with the follow-up with the project manager.
+The personal data is needed in order to make the best possible matches.
+If you have any questions, you can call the project manager at 076 338 78 83.